 e.g. Exhaustion, fatigue - Ensure drink breaks occur regularly.
 Make water available for individual participants between drink breaks.
 Conduct warm-up/cool-down activities.

 This program takes place outside of a classroom.
-Students should bring along adequate sun protection, a hat and water bottle.
-Students will be monitored by BUEEC staff for fatigue and establish rest, food and water stops are timetabled into the excursion.
+Students should bring along adequate sun protection and a hat.
+Students will be monitored by BUEEC staff for fatigue and establish food and water stops are timetabled into the excursion.